GuilhermeStracini/.github/profile/readme.md

 ----

+> **Warning**
+>
-🔭 This organization account holds templates, POCs, Hello Worlds study cases, and other experimental projects.
+> 🔭 This organization account holds templates, POCs, Hello Worlds study cases, and other experimental projects.
+>

-🔭 I use this account to keep ongoing things separate from my main account, which holds stable projects only.
+> 🔭 I use this account to keep ongoing things separate from my main account, which holds stable projects only.

 ## Organizations